Terraform the Hard Way

 Common approach

 The common approach is a patchwork: saml2aws, aws-vault, granted/assume, the AWS Extend Switch Roles Chrome extension on the laptop side, plus aws-actions/configure-aws-credentials in CI — each tool covering a piece of the path.
-But the problem with this is that it leads to two divergent auth flows — laptop and runner — that have to be kept in sync by hand.
-And whatever shape you settle on for AWS, you repeat — different tools, different conventions — for GCP and Azure, so every additional cloud multiplies the divergence rather than amortizing the work.
+Laptop and runner end up with two flows that have to be kept in sync by hand.
+Whatever shape you settle on for AWS, the same shape gets repeated for GCP and Azure with different tools and different conventions.

 There's also an artifact you won't find in any of those tools: a ~/.aws/config file on every developer's machine, populated with the right SSO start URL, role ARNs, regions, and profile names per account.
 That file isn't in your repo, so no PR keeps it honest.
 Teams either ship a shell script that generates it on first run, or maintain an internal wiki page with the canonical snippet for new hires to copy-paste — and both go out of date the first time an account is added or a role is renamed.
 You find out which developers are stale the next time someone says their plan looks wrong.